cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: I did the research for implementing the external game libraries used for our game (LWJGL, OpenGL, Slick-util).

 ####11/25/16 -
 Daniel LaBorde: I wrote out the main architecture for the code.
-Inlucding the Start, Player, Square, Painter, SqType, and SqGrid classes and all of their methods.
+Including the Start, Player, Square, Painter, SqType, and SqGrid classes and all of their methods.
 Not including the methods written or changed later on by team members.

 ####11/26/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met to work on code in a group setting.